 The SAAHE program is designed for students who know they want to work in student affairs administration within higher education.
 The program is cohort based and the majority of the students are full-time students holding graduate assistantships across campus.
 The curriculum is very structured and there are only two electives in the program.
 Students must do two practicum experiences with student affairs units in the university.
 As cohorts, students tend to take their coursework in a structured order with the same classmates.

 Prospective students who know they want to work in student affairs, should pursue the SAAHE program as the combination of practicum, coursework and graduate assistantships will best prepare someone for the job market, while students with more professional experience or who need more flexibility in their coursework and schedule can build a strong program through the masters in higher education.

-We do not have a minimum GRE score or GPA.
-While scores matter, we look for a combination of strengths from professional experience, understanding of the field, vision for their career as well as test scores and grade point average.
+We do not have a minimum GPA.
+While scores matter, we look for a combination of strengths from professional experience, understanding of the field, vision for their career as well as grade point average.
 We look at GPA from the 60 credit hours of upper-level coursework (not first year courses).
 For many students this GPA is higher.
 Students are also invited to explain a bad semester or bad start in their personal statement.
 Put together the best case for you in the application.
 While not for all our degrees but for the master’s in higher education, professional experience in the field is considered in the application process.

 CAN I STUDY FULL-TIME OR PART-TIME?